On $p$-adic Simpson and Riemann-Hilbert correspondences in the imperfect residue field case: -adic Simpson correspondence and Hodge--Tate rigidity

-In this section, we construct the $p$-adic Simpson correspondence together with its decompleted version, and use it to prove a Hodge-Tate rigidity theorem.
+In this section, we construct the $p$-adic Simpson correspondence together with its decompleted version, and use it to prove a Hodge--Tate rigidity theorem.
 The following diagram summarizes the (base) fields and Galois groups that we use in this section.